Skip to main content

 • The threshold amount or formula

-• The time window: daily, 7-day rolling, or month-to-date
+• The time window: daily, week, or month-to-date

 Set evaluation criteria